-As the second main contribution, an MPC-based control design is presented to achieve constrained stabilization of exponentially stabilizable systems (Theorem 4) and the design is demonstrated on a simulation study of a tubular reactor.
-The proposed design belongs to the class of dual-mode control [17,28] implying that the model predictive controller steers the state to the neighborhood of the origin where local unconstrained stabilizing feedback can be applied without violating the input constraints.
+As the second main contribution, an MPC-based control design is presented to achieve constrained stabilization of exponentially stabilizable regular linear systems with proof on optimality and stability (Theorem 3).
+The proposed design belongs to the class of dual-mode control [16,25] implying that the model predictive controller steers the state to the neighborhood of the origin where local unconstrained stabilizing feedback can be applied without violating the input constraints.
 A stabilizing terminal penalty is added to the MPC formulation to guarantee stabilizability while no terminal constraints are imposed.
-Stabilization of a finite-number of unstable eigenvalues is considered in the MPC setting in [39], but here the proposed methodology can be applied to arbitrary exponentially stabilizable systems.
-Finally, the proposed work provides a foundation to link regular linear systems to the well-established area of linear model predictive control designs.
+Stabilization of parabolic systems was considered in the MPC setting in [34], but there the unstable nodes were tackled with an additional equality constraint, which is only applicable for a finite number of unstable eigenvalues.
+Our approach here is different as it utilizes an additional terminal penalty function and can be applied to arbitrary exponentially stabilizable regular linear systems, which is a major improvement to [34] in terms of the broad class of systems the design can be applied to.
+The proposed control design is demonstrated on a simulation study of a tubular reactor that has infinitely many unstable eigenvalues.

 The structure of the paper is as follows.
-In Section 2, we present the notation, the mathematical preliminaries concerning regular linear systems and the Cavley-Tustin time discretization scheme.
+In Section 2, we present the notation, the mathematical preliminaries concerning regular linear systems and the Cayley-Tustin time discretization scheme.
 In Section 3, we present the MPC problem, and in Sections 3.1 and 3.2, stability and optimality results of the proposed MPC and dual-mode control designs are presented.
-In Section 4, we present, as an example of a stable system, the wave equation on a one-dimensional spatial domain and compute the operators corresponding to the Cayley-Tustin transform and their adjoints.
-Furthermore, in Section 4.3, we derive a solution of the Lyapunov equation for the wave equation as required by the proposed MPC design.
-The performance of the MPC is demonstrated by numerical simulations of the controlled wave equation in Section 4.4.
+In Section 4, we present, as an example of a stable system, the wave equation on a one-dimensional spatial domain and compute the operators corresponding to the Cayley-Tustin transform.
+Furthermore, in Section 4.2, we derive a solution of the Lyapunov equation for the wave equation as required by the proposed MPC design.
+The performance of the MPC is demonstrated by numerical simulations of the controlled wave equation in Section 4.3.
 In Section 5, the dual-mode controller design is demonstrated on an unstable tubular reactor which is successfully stabilized by the proposed control strategy.
 Finally, the paper is concluded in Section 6.